CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 exit
 ```

-## Try SSH from windows
+## Try SSH from Windows

-Run in `windows cmd prompt` to access the container over SSH from windows:
+Run in `Windows cmd prompt` to access the container over SSH from Windows:

 ```bash
 # test the ssh connection from Windows cmd prompt